input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 After the installers are built in CI, they need to be copied to the installer updates S3 bucket, and an update proposal needs to be submitted to the cardano-sl network.
+The update bucket itself is defined in configuration yaml file under the `installer-bucket` key.
+In each of the networks which may use this procedure (mainnet, testnet, staging), the configuration yaml file can be found as `config.yaml` which is a symlink to the underlying network's yaml file.

 This is how wallet clients will self-update.